-In this post, I will review this WordPress cache plugin and also explain how to tweak for maximum effect.
+In this post, I will review this WordPress cache plugin and also explain how to tweak it for maximum effect.

 How WordPress Cache Works

-Caching is not so complicated but it needs a little explanation to know how it works.
+Caching is not complicated but it needs a little explanation to know how it works.
 If you don’t know what it does then you won’t get the effect it should have.

 When a visitor goes to your website, page, or post, the request is sent to the server.
 Then request is sent to a database where all your content is and then it goes to a front-end and the visitor sees a page or a post.
 And it happens every time someone visits your website.

 Exactly here comes the WordPress cache plugin.
 What cache does is that it creates a static version of your website pages and when a visitor goes to your site, it shows the cached version.

 So, it doesn’t need to go to the database, and because of that, the site loads faster.
 As you see it is really simple but it has other cool options which I will cover in this post.

 Website Performance Test